 These cleaning tips can help you safely clean patio furnishings by material type.

-Wash aluminum with mild liquid detergent; rinse and dry.
-Coat with automotive wax every six months.
+Clean patio furniture of aluminum with mild liquid detergent; rinse and dry.
+Coat with an automotive wax every six months.

 Warning: Sunscreens can stain aluminum and many other kinds of outdoor furniture.
 If you're wearing sunscreen, protect the chair you're sitting in with a towel.

-Teak is a popular choice for outdoor furniture because it weathers well, no teak oil required.
-To clean outdoor teak furniture, use a mild soap solution and a soft brush.
+Teak is a popular choice for outdoor furniture because it weathers well.
+Do not use teak oil on outdoor furniture because it will act as a dust magnet.
+Clean teak with a mild soap solution and a soft brush.
 Rinse well.
 Keep teak furniture in the sun because dampness will cause mildew.

-Rinse the wicker furniture with a garden hose and towel dry.
-Let it sit for 24 hours before using.
+Rinse with a garden hose.
+Towel the wicker dry, and let it sit for 24 hours before using.

-Clean outdoor wooden furniture at least once a year.
+Clean wood furniture at least once a year.
 Wash it with a mild detergent and scrub brush.
 Store it indoors over winter if possible.